-- 4. What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and gaia.cs.umass.edu?
-What is it in the segment that identifies the segment as a SYN segment? - 5.
-What is the sequence number of the SYNACK segment sent by gaia.cs.umass.edu to the client computer in reply to the SYN?
-What is the value of the Acknowledgement field in the SYNACK segment?
+- 3. What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and gaia.cs.umass.edu?
+What about the segment identifies it as a SYN segment? - 4.
+What is the sequence number of the SYN/ACK segment sent by gaia.cs.umass.edu to the client computer in reply to the SYN?
+What is the value of the Acknowledgement field in the SYN/ACK segment?
 How did gaia.cs.umass.edu determine that value?
-What is it in the segment that identifies the segment as a SYNACK segment? - 6.
+What is it in the segment that identifies the segment as a SYN/ACK segment? - 5.
 What is the sequence number of the TCP segment containing the HTTP POST command?
-Note that in order to find the POST command, you'll need to dig into the packet content field at the bottom of the Wireshark window, looking for a segment with a "POST" within its DATA field. - 7.
+Note that in order to find the POST command, you'll need to dig into the packet content field at the bottom of the Wireshark window, looking for a segment with a "POST" within its DATA field. - 6.
 Consider the TCP segment containing the HTTP POST as the first segment in the TCP connection.
-What are the sequence numbers of the first six segments in the

-TCP connection (including the segment containing the HTTP POST)?
+What are the sequence numbers of the first six segments in the TCP connection (including the one containing the HTTP POST)?
 At what time was each segment sent?
 When was the ACK for each segment received?
 Given the difference between when each TCP segment was sent, and when its acknowledgement was received, what is the RTT value for each of the six segments?
-What is the EstimatedRTT value (see Section 3.5.3, page 239 in text) after the receipt of each ACK?
-Assume that the value of the EstimatedRTT is equal to the measured RTT for the first segment, and then is computed using the EstimatedRTT equation on page 239 for all subsequent segments.
+What is the EstimatedRTT value (see Section 3.5.3, page 242 in text) after the receipt of each ACK?
+Assume that the value of the EstimatedRTT is equal to the measured RTT for the first segment, and then is computed using the EstimatedRTT equation on page 242 for all subsequent segments.

 Note: Wireshark has a nice feature that allows you to plot the RTT for each of the TCP segments sent.
 Select a TCP segment in the "listing of captured packets" window that is being sent from the client to the gaia.cs.umass.edu server.
-Then select: Statistics->TCP Stream Graph->Round Trip Time Graph.
+Then select: Statistics $\rightarrow$ TCP Stream Graphs $\rightarrow$ Round Trip Time.
+(You may have to play with some of the buttons to get the results you want.)

-- 8. What is the length of each of the first six TCP segments?4 - 9.
-What is the minimum amount of available buffer space advertised at the received for the entire trace?
-Does the lack of receiver buffer space ever throttle the sender? - 10.
+- 7. What is the length of each of the first six TCP segments? - 8.
+What is the minimum amount of available buffer space advertised at the receiver for the entire trace?
+Does the lack of receiver buffer space ever throttle the sender? - 9.
 Are there any retransmitted segments in the trace file?
-What did you check for (in the trace) in order to answer this question? - 11.
-How much data does the receiver typically acknowledge in an ACK?
-Can you identify cases where the receiver is ACKing every other received segment (see Table 3.2 on page 247 in the text). - 12.
-What is the throughput (bytes transferred per unit time) for the TCP connection?
-Explain how you calculated this value.
+What did you check for (in the trace) in order to answer this question?

-4 The TCP segments in the tcp-ethereal-trace-1 trace file are all less that 1460 bytes.
+&lt;sup>4 The TCP segments in the tcp-ethereal-trace-1 trace file are all less that 1460 bytes.
 This is because the computer on which the trace was gathered has an Ethernet card that limits the length of the maximum IP packet to 1500 bytes (40 bytes of TCP/IP header data and 1460 bytes of TCP payload).
 This 1500 byte value is the standard maximum length allowed by Ethernet.
 If your trace indicates a TCP length greater than 1500 bytes, and your computer is using an Ethernet connection, then Wireshark is reporting the wrong TCP segment length; it will likely also show only one large TCP segment rather than multiple smaller segments.
 Your computer is indeed probably sending multiple smaller segments, as indicated by the ACKs it receives.
 This inconsistency in reported segment lengths is due to the interaction between the Ethernet driver and the Wireshark software.
 We recommend that if you have this inconsistency, that you perform this lab using the provided trace file.